You Need To Know: These Direct Mail Mistakes Will Make You Look Dumb

 Instead of wasting your money on inconclusive analytics, make sure you’re looking at specific customer behaviors inside of your Sales Transaction data and Service Transaction data to better understand if your customers are in market to buy a new vehicle and if they will respond to your marketing.

 If it makes sense to send your customers a direct mail piece, then why would you only send a direct mail piece?
 Direct mail is expensive, but there are many ways to market to customers directly with little added expense.
-Social media, display adverting, ringless voicemail drops, and email are just a few relatively inexpensive tools at your fingertips.
+Social media paid adverting, ringless voicemail drops, and email are just a few relatively inexpensive tools at your fingertips.

 A good example to use is email.
 Sending an email can cost pennies!
 When accompanied with a direct mail piece, email can create a significantly better ROI.
 Recently, we completed a study where we analyzed over 1,200 campaigns across BMW, Chrysler, Ford, GM, Honda and Toyota.
 Looking at over 2.6 million targeted previous customers, we found a significant uplift when we marketed to customers with both direct mail and email versus using direct mail only.

 Over a 30-day period, customers that received both a direct mail piece and an email had a buy rate of .92% compared to .67% for direct mail only customers.
 That is over a 37% uplift for the customers that received both!
 For just a few extra pennies, this is a mistake you can afford to correct!

 You lack a Strong Hook or Offer

 According to USPS, 81% of recipients read or scan their mail daily, but most of these consumers never respond or take action.
 One mistake many dealers make is in their hook or the offer.
 The offer is what will get your customers’ attention and create a response.